 When asked to identify the best song The Beatles performed live, a sizable percentage of Beatles fans point to the January 30th, 1969 rooftop performance of “Don't Let Me Down.”
 After Billy Preston's Fender Rhodes keyboard was hoisted through a disassembled skylight to get it onto the roof, the group actually performed the song twice on this day, the first being included in the “Let It Be” film, this showing John forgetting the opening words to the second verse (as described above).
 Their second performance of the song displays John slightly muffing the lyrics to the first verse this time around.

 Well over a year before the “Let It Be” film was released, however, 16mm color promo films were created of both “Get Back” and “Don't Let Me Down” to be used for promoting the soon-to-be-released single on TV.
 The promo film created for “Don't Let Me Down” was substantially different from what eventually would be seen on the “Let It Be” movie, the professionally mixed audio of the released record being synchronized with footage from both the Twickenham rehearsals of early January 1969 and rooftop footage from January 30th of that year.
 This promo film, along with “Get Back,” was shown only once in the US on the April 30th, 1969 episode of the CBS show The Glen Campbell Goodtime Hour.
-This was a suitable premier of both sides of The Beatles' next single, which was to be released just under a week later.
+This was a suitable premier for both sides of The Beatles' next single, which was to be released just under a week later.

 May 13th, 1970, was the US release date for the “Let It Be” movie, which was a full week earlier than the UK premier.
 The first band performance that appears in the movie was a snippet of an early January rendition of “Don't Let Me Down” in Twickenham Studios.
 Then, to show how the song had progressed to its finished state, the first rooftop performance of the song was heard in its entirity during the last twenty minutes of the movie.
-All four Beatles, as well as Billy Preston, display their enthusiasm and excitement for the song, clearly showing that they were enjoying themselves thouroughly.
+All four Beatles, as well as Billy Preston, display their enthusiasm and excitement for the song, clearly showing that they were thoroughly enjoying themselves.